Folkmoot USA: History

 Folkmoot USA began with a visit by Waynesville surgeon Dr. Clinton Border and a square dance team to a folk festival in Sidmouth, England in 1973.
 Western North Carolina had a history of preserving its traditional culture, so Border believed it would be a good location for an American folk festival.
 In 1984, Border presented a plan for a festival in North Carolina which would be similar to the one in England.
 One month later, a board of directors began work on the first Folkmoot USA.
 At one time, the name for the event was North Carolina International Folk Festival, Folkmoot USA.

 The first event took place in 1984, coinciding with North Carolina's 400th birthday celebration, featuring performers from England, Germany, Holland, Ireland, Turkey, Mexico, Puerto Rico and India.
 Waynesville Middle School and other schools housed performers before Folkmoot USA had its own building.

 In the 1990s, Hazelwood Elementary School, built in 1923 with later additions in 1939, 1955, 1958 and 1987, and located at 112 Virginia Avenue in the Hazelwood section of Waynesville, was replaced with a new, larger building.
 In 2002, the Folkmoot Friendship Center opened in the former school.
 When not used for the festival, the Hazelwood facility became a community center, with art work from the various countries in the hallways.
 The organization's mission of understanding other cultures continued the rest of the year.
-Other sections of the school building were used by Haywood County Alternative Learning Center.
+Other sections of the school building were used by Haywood County Alternative Learning Center and the Haywood County Schools Conference Center.